joemoose/dungeoneers.d20/docs/combat.md

 ## Defending

-If you take an action to focus exclusively on defending, you can make a DEX check to parry, block, or dodge subsequent a melee attack once per round and avoid damage.
+If you take your turn to focus exclusively on defending, you can make a DEX check to parry, block, or dodge subsequent melee attacks.
 To defend against ranged attacks, you must have a shield equipped.

 You can’t defend against attacks with the *blast* quality.

 A critical success on your defense check against a melee attack also allows you to counterattack your opponent immediately.

-You can also declare that you are defending another ally, area, or object and attempt to defend against an attack against them.
+You can also declare that you are defending another ally, area, or object and attempt to defend against attacks against them.

-Defense ends if you take any other action besides a single move.
+Defense ends if you take any other action or move.

 ## Disengaging